Amanb17/somaiya-riscv/README.md

 </details>

- ## WEEK-3 Installation of PIO
+ ## WEEK-3 PlatformIO
  <details>
-   <summary>PIO </summary>
+   <summary>Installation of PIO </summary>
+   PlatformIO is a cross-platform, cross-architecture, multi-framework professional IDE tool for embedded application .A user-friendly and extensible integrated development environment with a set of professional development instruments, providing modern and powerful features to speed up yet simplify the creation and delivery of products.

+Steps to install PlatformIO:

 1.Download and install VSCode from ```https://code.visualstudio.com/```

-2. Open the "Extensions" sidebar in VSCode.
+2.Open the "Extensions" sidebar in VSCode.

-3. Search for "PlatformIO" and click "install".
+3.Search for "PlatformIO" and click "install".

-4. Expand the PlatformIO sidebar (ant icon) and click "PIO Home".
+4.Expand the PlatformIO sidebar (ant icon) and click "PIO Home".

 5.In the PIO Home window, click on the "Platforms" sidebar and choose “Advanced Installation”.

 6.Enter the following repository URL when prompted and press "Install".